Hortatori/slide_extract/README.md

 * model parameter : the embedding of reference texts and dataset texts has to be a Sentence Transformer architecture for now.
 * windows parameter is the number of documents (equivalent of batches of lines here) which are taken into account when comparing with reference text
-* threshold parameter : the minimal cosine similarity for extracting a batch of lines
+* threshold parameter : the minimal cosine similarity for extracting a batch of lines The higher the threshold, the closer the selected texts will be to the reference text.

 * Slice embeddings with a sliding windows and compute the cosine similarity between a windows & representatives documents (also embedded).
 * Retrieve the documents of a windows if one of the documents mean similarity is above a threshold t.